UK, EU, and EEA fees

-Students who have resided in the UK, EU, EEA or Switzerland for the three years before starting their first undergraduate degree may be eligible to apply for a tuition fee loan of up to £6,165 from Student Finance.
-To determine if you are entitled to a tuition fee loan, please consult the following government agencies, according to your place of residence.
+Students who have resided in the UK, EU, EEA or Switzerland for the three years before starting their first undergraduate degree may be eligible to apply for a tuition fee loan for the full ‘home’ tuition fee of £9,250 from Student Finance.

 What happens after Brexit?

 EU students applying to degree programmes starting in 2019 and 2020, who meet the eligibility criteria under the current rules, will be eligible to pay the same fees as home fee status students.
 The UK Government has guaranteed that EU nationals starting their degree course in September 2019 and 2020 will continue to be classed as ‘Home’ students for all three years of their degree.
 NCH has extended this fee status guarantee to include EEA and Swiss nationals for 2019 entry.
 Furthermore, EU, EEA and Swiss nationals starting in September 2019 will not need a visa to complete their degree in the UK.

 EU students attending university in England, who meet the criteria to receive loans and grants from the Student Loans Company will continue to do so for the duration of courses they are currently enrolled on.
 This has been confirmed by the Student Loans Company for England.

 These guarantees will apply for the full duration of the course, even if the course finishes after the UK has left the EU.